Blog

 • Discovery and downstream process enablement where data is made available for the generation of traditional business intelligence and visuals, ad-hoc analysis, or served up for machine learning and advanced analytics.

-So, what’s the secret sauce to an effective Modern Data Stack?
-It is implementing an effective mechanism that allows different business users to execute different use cases, all leveraging the same integrated, governed data sets, modeling and conforming these virtually to suit their needs with minimal help from any central IT team, all with standard governed tools to accomplish a unified business strategy.
+So, what’s the secret sauce to an effective MDS?
+It is implementing big data transformation tools that allow users to execute different use cases, while leveraging the same integrated, governed data sets.
+With the cloud, users can model and conform data sets virtually to suit their needs with minimal help from any central IT team, all with standard governed tools to accomplish a unified business strategy.

 By taking a modern approach, critical operations that were previously handled by the centralized teams are spread across the enterprise.
 The effect is that business users are empowered and free to experiment, ultimately resulting in new insights and opportunities for the company.